 Current Living Situation:

 Elora's motto: "When life gives you lemons, make lemonade!"
-Elora might have added a little Tequila in hers.
+Elora might even add a little Tequila in hers.
 She is such a silly-goose. 😂

 Elora is cheerful, optimistic and never lost hope for a sunny future.
 She's an outgoing dog who was dealt a bad hand but didn't fold.
 She is so ready to move on from her sad past and start over with a big happy smile on her face.

 Lolo is energetic but not hyper.
 She loves to play and to have fun, but still needs to learn how to control her joy.
 She can get a little carried away when she plays.
 Nothing too bad, and we are working on her being "mouthy" and doing playful nips when she gets excited.
 She thinks this is how happy dogs have fun but is quickly learning that her behavior is not appropriate.
 She just needs a little more time, patience, and consistency.
 She would be a great candidate for an obedience training class.